by Diana Khoury and Carol Ryan

 Be clear on your budget – a $500 marketing program is much different than a $5000 program – so know what you want to spend and what you want to get out of it.

 Investing money in marketing can save you time and energy – time and energy that can be focused on serving more clients.
-That being said, there’s nothing wrong with doing the work yourself – it’s just a tradeoff of how you choose to direct your resources.
+That being said, there’s nothing wrong with doing the work yourself – it’s just a tradeoff of how you direct your resources.

 So whether you water your own flower pots or have someone do it for you, it must be done if you want the plants to thrive.
 Consistently and persistently.
 With focused effort over time, you’ll see the buds of your labor grow into a fruitful practice.